abhin4v/abhin4v.github.io/drafts/continuation-defunctionalization.md

 }
 ```

-We create a right continuation object and then a left continuation object with the left one wrapped inside it.
-This represents the nested lambdas of the CPS form.
+We create a right continuation object and then a left continuation object with the right one wrapped inside it.
+This nesting corresponds to the nested lambdas of the CPS form.
 In the invocation section, we can see the corresponding highlighted sections in the same order as before.
 Readers are suggested to mull over this transformation to convince themselves that it's correct.
 Let's run it now:

 ```java
 iterateDefCPS(tree, Utils::printContent, null);